wizelineacademy/kubernetes-academy/introduction/HANDSON.md

 $ kubectl get pods -l tier=frontend

 # Scale the number of pods
-$ kubectl scale rs/nginx --replicas=5
+$ kubectl scale rs/nginx-rs --replicas=5

 # List the pods from the replica set
 $ kubectl get pods -l tier=frontend

 # Update the ReplicaSet Image
-$ kubectl set image rs/nginx app=nginx:1.7
+$ kubectl set image rs/nginx-rs app=nginx:latest

 # Describe the replica set
 # And notice how the container image has been updated
-$ kubectl describe rs nginx
+$ kubectl describe rs nginx-rs

 # List the pods from the replica set
 # Notice how the pods weren't restarted